AppCow/DeviceInformationPlugin/README.md

 # DeviceInformation plugin for Cordova & React Native #

-This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager and Account Manager classes from your Cordova application:
+This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager and Account Manager classes from your Cordova or React Native application:

 1. Your unique Device ID
 2. Phone Number (if it is stored in your SIM card)